waves

 hydropower

-Greenpeace informed that hydro’s struggles underline the difficulty of building a robust renewable energy network to replace fossil fuels, especially in developing nations that must also contend with soaring electricity demand as per-capita consumption rises.
+According to Greenpeace, hydro’s problems highlight how difficult it is to establish a reliable renewable energy network to displace fossil fuels, particularly in developing countries where per-capita consumption is rising and there is also a pressing need to meet the rising demand for power.
 At the same time the drought issues underscore the need to speed up efforts to curb rising temperatures as the cost of making the energy transition mounts.

 Originally published in Bloomberg